EMPLOYEE RETENTION CREDIT

 Employee Retention Credit services for employers impacted by COVID-19 maximize benefits and leverage reports fully substantiated for IRS auditing, with little disruption to your business operations.

 Now, it’s easier to qualify, more employers are eligible and more credits are available to businesses of all sizes.
-The maximum employee retention credit per employee increased from $5,000 to $14,000 and employers who took PPP loans are now retroactively eligible.
+The maximum employee retention credit per employee is $26,000.
+Additionally, receiving a PPP loan does not affect employer’s eligibility under the program.

 Get a free assessment